nhuvuong68/EDA_TMDb_movie_data/README.md

 # EDA_TMDb_movie_data
+This Repo could be used as a template to conduct Exploratoy Data Analysis.
+I put in my code as well as the Tips for further usage.

 ### Dataset Description

 This data set contains information about 10,000 movies collected from The Movie Database (TMDb), including user ratings and revenue.